EduardoZepeda/coffee-bytes-hugo/content/posts/docker/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 url: :sections[last]/get-to-know-the-basic-docker-compose-commands
 ---

 Docker compose allows us to create applications with multiple containers, these containers will interact and will be able to see each other.
 To configure each of these services we will use a file in YAML format (also called YML).
-In this docker compose tutorial I show you some of the most used commands and what each one does.
+In this docker compose tutorial I show you some of the most used docker compose commands and what each one does.
 If you want to review the basic Docker commands visit my [basic Docker commands and usage]({{< ref path="/posts/docker/docker-curso-practico-con-ejemplos-en-gnu-linux/index.md" lang="en" >}}) post.

 ## What is docker compose?